Fast Predictive Uncertainty for Classification with Bayesian Deep Networks: Experiments

 \subsection{Time comparison}

-We compare the computational cost of the density-estimated $p_\text{sample}$ distribution via sampling and the Dirichlet obtained from the LB $p_\text{LB}$ for approximating the true $p_\text{true}$ over softmax-Gaussian samples.\footnote{I.e. samples are obtained by first sampling from a Gaussian and transforming it via the softmax function.} Different amounts of samples are drawn from the Gaussian, the softmax is applied and the KL-divergence between the histogram of the samples with the true distribution is computed.
+We compare the computational cost of the density-estimated $p_\text{sample}$ distribution via sampling and the Dirichlet obtained from the LB $p_\text{LB}$ for approximating the true $p_\text{true}$ over MC-sampling.
+Different numbers of samples are drawn from the Gaussian, the softmax is applied and the KL-divergence between the histogram of the samples with the true distribution is computed.
 We use KL-divergences $D_\text{KL}(p_\text{true} \Vert p_\text{sample})$ and $D_\text{KL}(p_\text{true} \Vert p_\text{LB})$, respectively, to measure similarity between approximations and ground truth while the number of samples for $p_\text{sample}$ is increased exponentially.
 The true distribution $p_\text{true}$ is constructed via MC with $100$k samples.
 The experiment is conducted for three different Gaussian distributions over $\R^3$.
 Since the softmax applied to a Gaussian does not have an analytic form, the algebraic calculation of the approximation error is not possible and an empirical evaluation via sampling is the best option.
 The fact that there is no analytic solution is part of the justification for using the LB in the first place.
-The logistic-Normal distribution \citep{logitNormal1980} is a different distribution and not useful for our purposes as it has no analytic expected value and different support.

 \Cref{fig:KL_div_samples} suggests that the number of samples required such that the distribution $p_\text{sample}$ approximates the true distribution $p_\text{true}$ as good as the Dirichlet distribution obtained via the LB is large, i.e. somewhere between $750$ and $10$k.
 This translates to a wall-clock time advantage of at least a factor of $100$ before sampling becomes competitive in quality with the LB.